alanng10/class-lang/Doc/Any/a.md

 The inputs include var target, set target and base set target of assignment execute.

 Null ref pointer can be assigned to any ref pointer holder declared in any class.

+Builtin Bool, Int, and String anys have Init maide that returns Bool true only.
+If root class Any ref pointer holders that have builtin Bool, Int, or String ref pointers are called Init maide then the calls are compile errors.